Matt Preston (footballer)

-Matthew Eric Preston (born 16 March 1995) is an English footballer who plays as a centre-back for club Hereford.
+Matthew Eric Preston (born 16 March 1995) is an English footballer who plays as a centre-back for club Halesowen Town.

 Career

 Walsall

 Preston was captain of the Walsall youth team when he signed an 18-month professional contract with Walsall in January 2013.

 In January 2014 he joined up with Icelandic side ÍBV—managed by former Walsall player Sigurður Ragnar Eyjólfsson—on loan.
 He played in a 2–1 loss against Stjarnan in a pre-season tournament, but was not taken on by ÍBV and subsequently returned to Walsall.
 After his brief spell in Iceland, Preston spent two-months on loan at Northern Premier League side Barwell making twelve appearances and scoring one goal.
 He made his debut for the "Saddlers" in the Football League on 10 February 2015, coming on for Michael Cain 89 minutes into a 3–2 victory over Rochdale at the Bescot Stadium.

 Preston's contract with Walsall expired at the end of the 2016–17 season.